Hand-held Calculators

 7.2 v (6x AA) rechargeable battery.

-Display is 8 digits, green fluorescent tubes - this has normally shaped digits, not the more stylish digits of the Prinztronic MC85, below.
+Display is 8 digits, green fluorescent tubes - the example in the photograph above has normally shaped digits whereas the example below has the more stylish digits of the Prinztronic MC85further down the page.

 Multiplications and divisions are performed to 16 digits - the lower 8 digits are shown by pressing the <-> key.